Last updated on August 23rd, 2024 at 04:10 pm

-Getting a green card is the end goal for many people.
+Achieving a green card is a dream come true for countless individuals on their journey to becoming a U.S. citizen.
 A green card lets you legally live and work in the United States, allowing you to take advantage of the many opportunities available in the country.

-But how you get your green card depends on your unique situation, so it pays to learn everything possible before starting the process.
+But how you get your green card depends on your unique situation, so it pays to learn everything possible before starting the process with U.S. Citizenship and Immigration Services (USCIS).
 Here are the details you should know to learn how to get a green card in the United States.

 Green card eligibility categories

 Knowing the eligibility category you fall under is the first step to determining the next steps for getting your green card.
-The seven categories below outline the most common requirements when applying.
+The seven green card categories below outline the most common requirements when applying.

 Family

-If you have family members legally living in the United States, you’re eligible for a green card.
-You can apply for a green card through your family if you have parents, siblings, children, or a spouse living in the country.
+If you have family members legally living in the United States, you’re eligible for a family-based green card.
+You can apply for a green card through your family if you have parents, siblings, children, or a spouse of a U.S. citizen living in the country.
+To apply for a green card through your family, you need to complete a “Green Card Petition for Alien Relative.”
+This formal request is made to the U.S. government to grant a green card to a foreign national who is a close relative of a U.S. citizen or lawful permanent resident.

 Employment

-Immigrants moving to the United States for work can apply for a green card by getting a sponsorship from a company in the United States.
+Immigrants moving to the United States for work can apply for a green card by getting a sponsorship from a U.S. employer.
 Immigrants applying for a green card because of employment will need to select the proper visa based on their skill set, occupation, and employment history.

 Refugee or asylee

-If you’re an individual with a refugee or asylee status, you’re eligible to apply for a green card.
+If you’re a refugee or asylum seeker, you’re eligible to apply for a green card.
 You must have had your status for at least one year before applying.

 Human trafficking and crime victims

 Victims of human trafficking and crime are eligible to apply for green cards, depending on their current status in the United States.
-Human trafficking victims need a T non-immigrant visa, while crime victims require a U non-immigrant visa.
+Human trafficking victims need a T non-immigrant visa, while crime victims require a U non-immigrant visa, also known as a U-visa.

 Victim of abuse

 A victim of abuse caused by a legal resident of the United States can apply for a green card.
-These individuals include spouses, children, and parents.
+These individuals include parents, children, and spouses of U.S. citizens.

 Registry